riodw/C-Assembly/Project 2/README.md

 <dt>formatted output</dt>

-<dd>Write a program that creates some constant values, and uses formatted output to print them in a table in multiple ways.
+Write a program that creates some constant values, and uses formatted output to print them in a table in multiple ways.
 The constants are:

 * the value of π (available as the named constant `M_PI` in `<math.h>`,
 * Avogadro's number --- an official value is given by [NIST](http://physics.nist.gov/cgi-bin/cuu/Value?na) and copied by Wikipedia,
 * 1500450271, which is a 10-digit prime number,
 * your name,
 * the first letter of the alphabet (your choice of upper or lower case).

 Use an appropriate variable type for each value, not a `#define`.
 Each value must be displayed in a field exactly 25 characters wide, in a field exactly 15 characters wide, and in a field (at least) 5 characters wide.
 Each field must have an underscore character ( `_` ) before and after it to make it visible.